adams-okode/spring-boot-ussd-demo/doc.md

         return response;
     }
 ```
-- Replace variables on the response text with the fetched data usin the **StringSubstitutor** class. for this step you need to first add the org.apache.commons, commons-text and commons-lang3 dependencies
+- Replace variables on the response text with the fetched data using the **StringSubstitutor** class. for this step, you need to first add the org.apache.commons, commons-text, and commons-lang3 dependencies

 ```xml
 <dependency>